- Poor diversification & over reliance on North America

 - High initial investment charges

 Ken Fisher, the billionaire investment manager is well known for aggressively marketing his firm ‘Fisher Investments’.
-His marketing acumen as an author and columnist has helped build his investment firm into a significant player in the world of investment management, managing more than £80 billion of investors’ money globally with £10 billion of this being entrusted to him by investors here in the UK.
+His marketing acumen as an author and columnist has helped build his investment firm into a significant global investment management brand that has proven particularly popular with UK investors in recent years.
+Globally, the firm manages more than £80 billion of investors’ money with £10 billion coming from investors here in the UK.

 The Fisher Investment Strategy